danadanile/andoid_Web/README.md

 When the application is opened, the information is extracted from the local sqlite DB with the help of Room.

-The app also includes notification functionality using Firebase.
-The server sends push notifications to clients, which will display appropriate notifications when a user sends a message.
+The app also includes notification functionality via Firebase.
+When the user is logged in and another user sends a notification, an alert is displayed.
+The notification includes the name of the sender and the content of the message.
+If the user is not currently active, the notification will be displayed the next time the application is launched.

 login: